greatofdream/solarphysics/README.md

 # Introduction
-Conceptual research and theory analysis
+Conceptual research and theory analysis of the electron multiple scattering

 ## Detector
 ### dat file